Choosing A Therapist: The Different Types of Therapy For Mental Health

 Therapy is often recommended as a first-line treatment for various mental illnesses and emotional challenges, and it may be used in conjunction with prescribed medication.
 Consult your primary healthcare provider before stopping, starting, or changing medication.
 While psychotherapy can be an effective option for addressing mental health problems, if you are having an emergency, you may need to contact a trained crisis counselor or emergency services instead.

-What are the various therapy forms available?
+What are the various types of therapy and counseling available?

 Below are a few of the many types of psychotherapy that clients can partake in.